mahsanchez/cva_hjm/README.md

 Use Intel MKL to generate gaussian variates based on a merssene twister uniform random generator [07/06/2020]

+Fixed The Exposure Calculation profile for a given Interest Rate Swap Mark to Market [09/06/2020]

+Added new dissertation notes with the Reference used during the study [09/06/2020]

+TODO Estimate the stddev and confidence interval for simulations

 TODO - Modify YieldCurve calculation DF(t, T) and ForwardRates F(t;t, T).
-Data must be accessed using a linearized array [03/06/2020]
+Data must be accessed using a linearized array

-TODO - Test MonteCarlo Convergence for the CVA IRS value [03/06/2020]
+TODO - Test MonteCarlo Convergence for the CVA IRS value